Rhyannag/ec2-remediation-system/README.md

 The Script Include contains the logic to actually perform the remediation.
 When called by the UI Action, it:
 1. Looks up the EC2 Instance record in ServiceNow using the provided `sys_id`.
 2. Pulls the instance details (name, ID, and current status).
-3. Builds a REST API call using the Connection & Credential Alias, HTTP Connection, and Basic Auth you configured.
+3. Builds a REST API call using the Connection & Credential Alias, HTTP Connection, and Basic Auth configured.
 4. Sends the remediation request to the AWS Integration Server.
 5. Records the request and response in the Remediation Log table, including status codes, payloads, and whether the call succeeded.
 6. Returns a message back to the client so the engineer knows immediately if the remediation worked.